Understanding challenges to the interpretation of disaggregated evaluations of algorithmic fairness: Understanding fairness through causal models of distribution shift

 In the anticausal direction, the two simple cases are \textit{label shift} and \textit{presentation shift}.
-Informally, label shift captures the assumption that conditioned on a class of $Y$, the distribution of covariates $X$ is identical regardless of subgroup membership, while presentation shift allows this relationship to change and holds the prevalence of $Y$ constant.
-More formally, in the label shift case, the prevalence of $Y$ differs across subgroups, but $P(X \mid Y)$ is stable across subgroups (i.e., $P(X \mid Y) = P(X \mid Y, A)$).
-In the presentation shift case, the prevalence of $Y$ is the same across groups, but $P(X \mid Y)$ differs across subgroups (\textit{i.e.}, $P(X \mid Y) \neq P(X \mid Y, A)$).
-As in the causal direction, a complex anticausal shift can be constructed by considering a case where $Y$ is upstream of $X$ but $P(Y) \neq P(Y \mid A)$ and $P(X \mid Y) \neq P(X \mid Y, A)$.
+An example of a plausible anticausal setting is a case where it is of interest to identify a condition $Y$ (\textit{e.g.}, pneumonia) from a chest X-ray \cite{seyyed2021underdiagnosis,gichoya2022ai}.
+Informally, label shift captures the assumption that conditioned on a class of $Y$, the distributions of covariates $X$ are identical across subgroups, while presentation shift allows this relationship to change and holds the prevalence of $Y$ constant.
+For example, this could correspond to a setting where it is assumed that the distribution of chest X-rays given the presence/absence of pneumonia is the same across subgroups of differing condition prevalence.
+Formally, in the label shift case, the prevalence of $Y$ differs across subgroups, but $P(X \mid Y)$ is stable across subgroups (\textit{i.e.}, $P(X \mid Y) = P(X \mid Y, A)$).
+In the presentation shift case, the prevalence of $Y$ is the same across subgroups, but $P(X \mid Y)$ differs across subgroups (\textit{i.e.}, $P(X \mid Y) \neq P(X \mid Y, A)$).
+This could occur, for example, if there were systematic differences in the imaging technology used across subgroups.
+As in the causal direction, a complex anticausal shift can be constructed if we let $P(Y) \neq P(Y \mid A)$ and $P(X \mid Y) \neq P(X \mid Y, A)$.

-When the causal graph includes the square selection node $S$, direct arrows into $S$ indicate that selection into the observed source distribution depends on the value of a set of parent nodes $Pa(S)$.
-The distribution $P(S \mid X, Y, A)$ can be simplified to $P(S \mid Pa(S))$.